-Selling, general and administrative expenses decreased \$0.6 million for 2016, compared with the prior year, primarily as a result of a decrease in stock-based compensation charges and salaries and related expenses.
+Selling, general and administrative expenses decreased for 2017, compared with the prior year, primarily as a result of our restructuring activities, which resulted in a decrease in headcount and related salaries and expenses and stock-based compensation charges.

-Selling, general and administrative expenses decreased \$0.2 million for 2015, compared with the prior year, primarily as a result of a decrease in stock-based compensation charges.
+Selling, general and administrative expenses decreased for 2016, compared with the prior year, primarily as a result of a decrease in stock-based compensation charges and salaries and related expenses.

-Selling, general and administrative expenses included stock-based compensation expense of \$0.6 million, \$0.9 million and \$1.2 million for the years ended December 31, 2016, 2015 and 2014, respectively.

-We expect total selling, general and administrative expenses to decrease slightly in absolute dollars in 2017.
+Selling, general and administrative expenses included stock-based compensation expense of \$0.3 million, \$0.6 million and \$0.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+We expect total selling, general and administrative expenses to decrease slightly in absolute dollars in 2018, partially due to reduced headcount, including the full-year effects of a reduction-in-force initiated in the second quarter of 2017.